limitl3ss01/kubernetes-microservices-platform/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

-This **Kubernetes Microservices Platform** is a comprehensive DevOps portfolio project that demonstrates:
+This **Kubernetes Microservices Platform** is a comprehensive enterprise-grade project that demonstrates:

 - **Advanced technical skills** in cloud-native development
 - **Production-ready** infrastructure design